ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MAY connect to peers with the same `fork_digest` but a different `next_fork_version`/`next_fork_epoch`.
 Unless `ENRForkID` is manually updated to matching prior to the earlier `next_fork_epoch` of the two clients, these connecting clients will be unable to successfully interact starting at the earlier `next_fork_epoch`.

-#### General capabilities

-ENRs MUST include a structure enumerating the capabilities offered by the peer in an efficient manner.
-The concrete solution is currently undefined.
-Proposals include using namespaced bloom filters mapping capabilities to specific protocol IDs supported under that capability.

-### Topic advertisement

-discv5's topic advertisement feature is not expected to be ready for mainnet launch of Phase 0.

-Once this feature is built out and stable, we expect to use topic advertisement as a rendezvous facility for peers on shards.
-Until then, the ENR [attestation subnet bitfield](#attestation-subnet-bitfield) will be used for discovery of peers on particular subnets.

 # Design decision rationale